Managing strategic risk in aviation

 About Deloitte on disruption in US airlines

-As airlines navigate through the disruptive effects of demographic shifts, geopolitical conflicts, evolving business models, and other ever-changing industry dynamics, Deloitte Advisory offers many services to help our clients prepare for uncertainty and take advantage of opportunities.
+As airlines navigate through the disruptive effects of demographic shifts, geopolitical conflicts, evolving business models, and other ever-changing industry dynamics, Deloitte Risk and Financial Advisory offers many services to help our clients prepare for uncertainty and take advantage of opportunities.
 Spotting and preparing for strategic risk is one essential component of addressing the challenge business leaders face today.
 Read our perspectives to learn why.
 And, what companies can do to respond.